 Returns from life settlements have little or no correlation to traditional asset classes.
 Studies have been unable to detect any correlation between human longevity and the cycles of financial markets.

-There is a historical volatility of the equity and real estate markets in particular, but also the well-publicised failures in both fixed interest and derivative based hedge funds.
-Coupled with this is historically low interest rates.
+There is historical volatility of the equity and real estate markets in particular.
+Also, the well-publicised failures in both fixed interest and derivative-based hedge funds.
+Coupled with this is historically low-interest rates.
 This suggests that investors more than ever need to consider diversification into non-traditional asset classes.

 An Attractive Return Portfolio

-Interest has returned to the industry as institutions look to reduce the level of risk and correlation they hold by further diversifying into the life settlements asset class.
+Interest has returned to the industry.
+Institutions are looking to reduce the level of risk and correlation they hold by further diversifying into the life settlements asset class.
 Currently, life settlement policies can be obtained at very attractive rates of return (IRR’s), because supply outweighs demand.

 Today, multi-national banks, international corporate conglomerates, global insurance companies, pension funds, and other major financial institutions are purchasing life insurance policies through life settlements.
 The same institutions that invest in life insurance companies.
-One of the largest insurance holding companies in the United States, Berkshire Hathaway, have been among one of the significant purchasers of life insurance policies adding to their life settlements portfolio as recently as July 2013 confirming it purchased a $300M Portfolio.
+One of the largest insurance holding companies in the United States, Berkshire Hathaway, has been among one of the significant purchasers of life insurance policies.
+Adding to their life settlements portfolio as recently as July 2013 confirming it purchased a $300M Portfolio.
 If you are investing in a major corporate conglomerate there is a likely chance that they are investing in life settlements too.

 The methodology of calculating gross market return continues to evolve along with the science of medical underwriting.
-The presence of large institutional investors in the life insurance assets market has increased and promises to continue to increase the liquidity of the market and the market’s stability.
+The presence of large institutional investors has increased and promises to continue to increase the liquidity of the market and the market’s stability.

 So how safe is a policy issued by them?
 Let’s look at it in simple investment terms –you could have shares in that insurance company, you could have a bond issued by them or you could own a policy they’ve issued.